rhyscitlema/Graph-Plotter-GTK/readme.txt

     Draw any graph in a 3D virtual space.

+To compile with GCC:

-To compile on Linux, first download the repositories:
+first get the folders:
     * ../algorithms
     * ../lib_std
     * ../libmfet
     * ../librodt
     * ../read_write_image_file

+then install GTK+-3.0
+(on Ubuntu do: sudo apt-get install libgtk-3-dev)

 then execute: make